Sacha Baron Cohen’s most LOL characters: Ranking his movies

 Both films have earned critical acclaim and awards buzz, so we figured it be the perfect time to revisit Cohen’s career.
 We’ve decided to look at Cohen’s most loved (and some not so loved) characters and rank them from worst to best.

 The film was widely panned for being, well, a bit stupid – and not stupid in the good way that comedy often is.
-It’s a shame too, as The Brothers Grimsby had a lot of talented people involved (including Mark Strong, Peter Baynham, and Rebel Wilson).
+It’s a shame too, because The Brothers Grimsby had a talented supporting cast (Mark Strong, Peter Baynham, and Rebel Wilson) and some genuinely clever setups involving the titular duo.
 Yet it proved to be a total flop, resulting in a loss of $10 million on a $35 million budget worldwide.

 Following the huge success of Ali G and Borat, everyone was excited to see Cohen’s new character of Bruno – the over-the-top, gay, Austrian TV presenter.
 Some of it was very funny while other bits didn’t work quite as well.
 However, the scene in Bruno in which a huge group of aggressive men turn up to see what they think is a cage fighting match that turns out to be gay porn is definitely a high point from the character.

 2. Ali G

 Cohen’s first major persona was a huge sensation in Britain and even made it to America.
 As Ali G, Cohen managed to interview the current President of America, Donald Trump, along with a phalanx of other high-profile people who were none the wiser that the character wasn’t a real person.
 He was also immortalized in an opening of an episode of The Simpsons.
 (And the less said about Ali G Indahouse: The Movie, the better – it just wasn’t very good.)